AJUKNO/mite/README.md

 ## Tests

-Mite has a suite of tests that can be run using Jest.
+Mite has a suite of tests that can be run using Vitest.
 To run the tests, use the following command:

 ```bash
 npm run test